 NIH conducts a pre-award risk assessment for every applicant organizations by checking multiple federal-wide systems used for management and oversight of federal funding recipients.
 This includes checking the federal System for Award Management, among other resources, to determine if a recipient is eligible to receive an NIH award.
 NIH also queries the Federal Awardee Performance and Integrity Information System and the National External Audit Review Center to determine if the applicant organization is eligible and qualified to receive an NIH grant award.
 NIH reports all information on non-compliance into these systems, including violations of the NIH Grants Policy Statement, that incorporates obligations to comply with federal laws and regulations, such as civil rights protections.

-If NIH learns of an allegation of sexual harassment, we alert the relevant recipient/applicant institution to verify issues and take appropriate actions.
+If NIH learns of an allegation of harassment, including sexual harassment, discrimination, or other forms of inappropriate conduct that can result in a hostile work environment, we alert the relevant recipient/applicant institution to verify issues and take appropriate actions.
 If an institution, which is responsible for senior/key personnel on an NIH-funded grant, is not in compliance with applicable laws, regulations, and policies, NIH can take several actions that could include or result in a change in senior personnel, or remedies for noncompliance, such as suspension or termination of the grant award.

 Generally, NIH takes into consideration all individuals involved in the circumstances, such as patients, employees, trainees, and in some cases, those affected by harassment supported by NIH funding.